rootisgod/rootisgod/content/posts/2026/2026-03-14-Multipass-MCP.md

 {{< multipass-logo-banner >}}

-We have a fully-fledged MCP server for Multipass.
+We now have a fully-fledged MCP server for Multipass available here: [https://github.com/rootisgod/multipass-mcp](https://github.com/rootisgod/multipass-mcp).

 Let me show you how it works in Claude Code.
 We will create a 3 node microk8s cluster from a paragraph.
 A PARAGRAPH!

 First, I'll assume you have Claude Code and Multipass installed and set up.